DeepLabCut/DeepLabCut/docs/ModelZoo.md

 deeplabcut.create_training_dataset(config_path, superanimal_name = superanimal_name)

 # if superanimal_transfer_learning is set True, a new decoding layer is allowed.
+This means
+# you can use superanimal weights in your own project that has arbitrary keypoints
-If it is left False,
-# then it's doing fine-tuning (which means number of keypoints in the dataset has to match superanimals')
+# If it is left False, then it's doing fine-tuning (which means number of keypoints in the dataset has to match superanimals')
 # for example, superquadruped requires 39 keypoints and supertopview requires 27 keypoints.

 deeplabcut.train_network(config_path,